Australia's Latitude Group says 7.9 million driver licence numbers stolen in data theft

 Several Australian firms have reported cyberattacks over the past few months, and experts say this is due to an understaffed cybersecurity industry in the country.

-Latitude last week alerted that it had unearthed futher evidence and it was attempting to identify the number of customers affected and the type of personal information stolen by the hacker.
+Latitude last week alerted that it had unearthed further evidence and was attempting to identify the number of customers affected and the type of personal information stolen by the hacker.

 Customers who choose to replace their stolen ID document will be reimbursed, the company said in a statement.